-If you’re keen to grow Ursinia then this guide willncovers everything you need to know.
-From planting and care to some awesome tips and tricks to help your Ursinia thrive.
+If you’re keen to grow Ursinia then this guide will cover everything you need to know.
+From planting and care to some awesome tips and tricks to help your Ursinia grow well.

 Introduction to Ursinia

 Ursinia flowers, often called Orange African Daisy, Namakwa Daisy or Jewel of the Veldt, belong to the Asteraceae family.
-They are typically grown as half-hardy annuals and will add a pop of color to gardens, borders and even containers.
+They are grown as half hardy a. annuals and bring some color to gardens, borders and even containers.

 - Height: 8 to 24 inches (20 to 60 cm)